MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/monitor.md

 ---
 title: Monitoring status and performance of an Eventstream item
-description: This article describes how to monitor the status and performance of an Eventstream item with the Microsoft Fabric event streams feature. ms.reviewer: spelluru ms.author: xujiang1
+description: Learn how to monitor the status and performance of an eventstream. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu